kedro-org/kedro-viz/docs/source/preview_pandas_datasets.md

-# Preview tabular Data in Kedro-Viz
+# Preview tabular data in Kedro-Viz

 We use the {doc}`spaceflights tutorial<kedro:tutorial/spaceflights_tutorial>` to demonstrate how to add data preview for the `customer`, `shuttle` and `reviews` datasets.
 Even if you have not yet worked through the tutorial, you can still follow this example; you'll need to use the Kedro starter for the spaceflights tutorial to generate a copy of the project with working code in place.